zyeeda/install-opencv/README.md

     * `valkyrie`
     * Open canny.xml
     * Scroll down to bottom
-    * Look for OpenCV classes which ar wrapped by Java such as `0x1FDD0BFE: Java_org_opencv_imgproc_Imgproc_findContours_11 (in /home/<username>/opencv-2.4.x/build/lib/libopencv_java24x.so)` This will give you a hit which Java class is leaking memory.
+    * Look for OpenCV classes which ar wrapped by Java such as `0x1FDD0BFE: Java_org_opencv_imgproc_Imgproc_findContours_11 (in /home/<username>/opencv-2.4.x/build/lib/libopencv_java24x.so)` This will give you a hint which Java class is leaking memory.
 There's always a chance it could by a memory leak in the C++ code which would require patching the C++ source.

 The Canny example is slightly faster in Java (3.08 seconds) compared to Python (3.18 seconds).
 In general, there's not enough difference in processing over 900